-Visit People Like Pie, the cooking class that inspired this recipe, for more information on making a great pie crust.
+Visit People Like Pie, the cooking class that inspired this recipe, for more information on pie baking.

 Makes enough for two 9-inch pie crusts.